 The military already had several homes in the state.
-One of the largest was Fort McPherson in Atlanta, which had been a permanent base for the U.S. Army since 1885.
-It had seen service in both the Spanish-American War and World War I. As U.S. preparedness increased in 1940, Fort McPherson grew with the construction of a hospital, new barracks, a supply depot, and many other buildings.
+One of the largest was Fort McPherson in Atlanta, which had been a permanent base for the US Army since 1885.
+It had seen service in both the Spanish-American War and World War I. As US preparedness increased in 1940, Fort McPherson grew with the construction of a hospital, new barracks, a supply depot, and many other buildings.
 During the war, it was a major center for vehicles for the 4th Command Division as well as a research center to study the tropical diseases that sickened soldiers in the jungles.
 As the war wound down, McPherson became a separation center for soldiers returning to their homes and civilian lives.

-The United States infantry training school had moved to Fort Benning near Columbus in World War I. Some of those who trained there became the military leaders of World War II, including Generals Omar Bradley, Above: In preparation for the United States's possible entry into World War II, Fort McPherson was expanded with a number of new structures, including a modern hospital.
-During the war, tropical disease research was conducted by a unit at the hospital.

-Dwight D. Eisenhower, and George Marshall.
+The United States infantry training school had moved to Fort Benning near Columbus in World War I. Some of those who trained there became the military leaders of World War II, including Generals Omar Bradley, Dwight D. Eisenhower, and George Marshall.